 Ranch Hand/Maintenance - General upkeep of all systems -- mechanical, electrical, automotive, plumbing, and repairs.
 Loading, hauling, landscaping, set-up and cleanup.

 Construction - Carpentry, sheet rock, doors, windows, roofing, welding.

 THE 2019 SUMMER at The Colorado Mountain Ranch blends camp tradition and innovation into 2019 and a proactive future.
 CMR is unique because the staff is all in-residence in a camp community offering exceptional Summer Day Camp programs for children.

 If you are interested in joining our working community for the summer, please:

 - Submit an Employment Application:

-*To submit the fillable application, please save it to your computer before filling it out.
-You can email the completed from to: email@example.com.
+- Fillable Staff Application *To submit the fillable application, please download and save it to your computer before filling it out.
+You can email the completed form to: email@example.com